Aleksandr-biochem/covid-spike-binders-analysis/MP3/2_MD_Amber/MD_Amber.md

 - pH 7.5 (protonation state generated with `Propka`)
 - temperature at production 298K

-2. `run_cov2.py` will launch the simulations for the complexes specified in `mutants` variable inside the script:
+2. `run_cov2.py` will launch the simulations for the complexes specified in `mutants` variable inside the script.
+Before execution specify paths to python env and Amber20 inside the script.
 ```sh
 python run_cov2.py
 ```